containerbuildsystem/atomic-reactor/README.md

 dock
 ====

+### This is still a Proof of Concept.
+Implementation is not very nice.
+There are no docs.
+CLI is absent.

 Simple python library for building docker images.
 It is written on top of [docker-py](https://github.com/docker/docker-py).

 It supports to building modes: